talevskiigor/composer-bump/readme.md

 # Description

-Bump composer.json version
+Laravel Artisan command to automaticly and easy bump composer.json version.

 For more information about versioning please visit [http://semver.org/](http://semver.org/)

 Given a version number MAJOR.MINOR.PATCH, increment the:

  * MAJOR version when you make incompatible API changes,
  * MINOR version when you add functionality in a backwards-compatible manner, and
  * PATCH version when you make backwards-compatible bug fixes.

 ## Install